The 3D/AR

 Project

-The 3D/AR Project allows the designer to transition from traditional 2D design into world of AR.
-This project also allows you to learn and explore a wide range of creative apps.
+The 3D/AR Project allows the designer to transition from traditional 2D design into world of 3D modeling and augmented reality.

 Specifically, students will: